AckerlyXu/heima/articles/app-service-web/app-service-web-app-cloning-portal.md

 ## Cloning an existing App
 The web app must be running in the **Premium** mode in order for you to create a clone for the web app.

-1. In the [Azure Portal Preview](https://portal.azure.cn/), open your web app's blade.
+1. In the [Azure Portal](https://portal.azure.cn/), open your web app's blade.
 2. Click **Tools**.
 Then, in the **Tools** blade, click **Clone App**.

     ![][1]